camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

    If output is returned, an IAM OIDC provider is already set up for your cluster, so you can skip the next step.
 If no output is returned, you will need to set up an IAM OIDC provider for your cluster.

-2. **Create an IAM OIDC identity provider:**

-   You can create an IAM OIDC identity provider for your cluster with the following command:
+1. Create an IAM OIDC identity provider for your cluster with the following command:

    ```bash
    eksctl utils associate-iam-oidc-provider --region "$REGION" --cluster "$CLUSTER_NAME" --approve